chnoor999/goal-app-project/README.md

 Users can edit existing goals, likely by using the swipe left gesture.

 Delete a Goal:
-Users can delete goals, possibly through a confirmation prompt after swiping left.
+Users can delete goals, An undo option is provided via a toast message.

 Favorites:
 Goals can be marked as favorites.